anlumo/webgl_rust_demo/README.md

 This project demonstrates how to show a simple rotating 3D cube on a web page using WebGL, programmed in Rust via the wasm32-unknown-unknown target.

+Note that this project uses WebGL2, which is not available on all browsers (especially IE, Edge, Safari and Safari Mobile).

 ## How to install

 ```sh